3rd Silesian Uhlan Regiment: Third Army (1918–1921)

-On 13 October 1918, in Warsaw, Colonel Stefan Strzemieński began forming a new uhlan regiment.
-Its squadrons were located both in Warsaw and Zagłębie Dąbrowskie, taking part in disarming of demoralized German soldiers of the Ober Ost.
-In January 1919, two squadrons were sent to eastern part of former Austrian Galicia, to fight in the Polish–Ukrainian War.
+On 13 October 1918, in Warsaw, Colonel Stefan Strzemieński began forming a new Uhlan regiment.
+Its squadrons were located both in Warsaw and Zagłębie Dąbrowskie, taking part in disarming demoralized German soldiers of the Ober Ost.
+In January 1919, two squadrons were sent to the eastern region of former Austrian Galicia, to fight in the Polish–Ukrainian War.
 In April 1919, the whole regiment fought in Polesie and around Minsk, remaining in Belarus until May 1920.

-As part of Edward Rydz-Śmigły's Third Army, the regiment fought in the 1920 Kiev Offensive.
-It protected the Polish rear during the retreat of early summer 1920, and then fought against the Soviets in the bloody Battle of Cycow.
+As part of Edward Rydz-Śmigły's Third Army, the regiment fought in the 1920 Kiev offensive.
+It protected the Polish rear during the retreat of early summer 1920 and then fought against the Soviets in the bloody Battle of Cycow.
 In this battle, together with 7th Lublin Uhlan Regiment, it formed the 4th Cavalry Brigade.
 After the battle, the regiment chased the enemy towards Białystok and Augustów, where it clashed with Lithuanian troops, advancing southwards.
 It then fought in the Battle of the Niemen River, remaining along Polish–Soviet demarcation line until mid-1921.